foxmask/django-th/docs/crontab.rst

 You may notice the folder `/home/trigger-happy/th/` in each command, this is a virtualenv given for the example

-the periodicity of the execution, is set like this, to avoid to make 2 tasks run in same time, and also, to avoid to reach often the rate limitation of Twitter and others sensitives services
+The periodicity of the execution is set like this, to avoid to make 2 tasks run in same time, and also, to avoid to reach often the rate limitation of Twitter and others sensitives services.